 Either the telephone number went unanswered or our calls were not returned.

 Some of these background check websites are foreign owned and have no US contacts at all.
-Makes you wonder where they get their information from.
+(This is common among online background check scams) Makes you wonder where they get their information from.

 Once we had our test results, we decided that we would try and contact many of these background check “companies” to discuss the information they did and did not find and to see how helpful they could be.
 Aside from the large firms that cost more, we had little luck.

 Among the worst of the them was the group that has absolutely no contact information at all.
 With this group, we literally had to track down the name of the entity that received our credit card payment and then search for that business to try and find a telephone number for someone to talk to.
 In one case, when we finally locate a working telephone number, the woman who answered our call began screaming “How did you find me?” and hung up on us with the closing comment “never call this number again”.

 Some additional dialog with other site owners also ended poorly.
 When we asked about the sources they used or pointed out the information that was missed in the “comprehensive background check”, we had more than one person tell us that they do not discuss their sources and that if we do not like the results, we should refrain from working with them again in the future.
 Two amongst this group took it further and actually began swearing at us, just for calling and asking questions.
 A third indicated that if we had any questions, we could refer them, in writing, to their attorney in Los Angeles.
 We did, but the attorney never replied.